dannymf/golang-shell/readme.md

 ```

-The code includes a main client to run the terminal.
+The code includes a main client to run the shell.
+In addition, there is a main client that handles a limited set of pipe commands.

 ## Functionality: